 Emotional abuse will not only cause short-term damage once it is experienced.
 It will touch the minds of those who suffer it deeply, affecting the victim’s future relationships.

-The effects of toxic relationships can be understood by understanding the abuser himself/herself.
+The effects of toxic relationships can see by understanding the abuser himself/herself.
 Understanding this is part of the healing process, and can help promote healthy habits in future relationships.

 As an example, the manipulation abusers exercise may be due to the fact that they have narcissistic personality disorder.
 These individuals demean and manipulate every partner they have.
 This is called narcissistic abuse3.

-In her book, “Becoming the Narcissist’s Nightmare: How to Devalue and Discard the Narcissist,” bestselling author Shahida Arabi explains that normally, pathological narcissists are not diagnosed or provided treatment to control their disorder.
+In her book, “Becoming the Narcissist’s Nightmare: How to Devalue and Discard the Narcissist,” bestselling author Shahida Arabi explains that normally, pathological narcissists don’t diagnose or provide treatment to control their disorder.
 Therefore, it is difficult to identify one before becoming involved in a relationship with him/her.

-Their manipulation tactics are different from those of other abusers because they are often covered up and disguised as good intentions.
-The addiction and attachment that victims build with narcissists is also surprising as both biochemical and traumatic links are generated.
+Their manipulation tactics are different from those of other abusers.
+They are often covered up and disguised as good intentions.
+The addiction and attachment that victims build with narcissists is also surprising, as both biochemical and traumatic links generate.

 I would like to know your opinion on this matter.
 Do you know someone who has been a victim of abuse?
 Or maybe you were that victim.
 If you wish, please share your experience.
 Remember, if you need professional help, you can write to us at email@example.com or call us at 407-618 0212.